 Scripting the Past: Exploring Women's History Through Film

-In this lesson, students employ the screenwriter's craft to gain a fresh perspective on historical research, learning how filmmakers combine scholarship and imagination to bring historical figures to life and how the demands of cinematic storytelling can shape our view of the past.
+In this lesson, students learn the craft of screenwriting, engage in historical research to learn how filmmakers combine scholarship and imagination to convey historical figures and events to an audience, and reflect on how cinematic storytelling can shape our view of the past.

-To examine a first-person documentary narrative from a screenwriter's point of view, focusing on the kinds of information needed to create a story that will bring the past to life on film.
+Examine a first-person documentary narrative from a screenwriter's point of view to determine the information needed to create a story about the past.